doomtickle/nvim/README.md

 A super opinionated starter to get up and running with NeoVim exactly like I do.

+You will need to make sure you have the appropriate language servers installed.
+My settings expect `gopls`, `eslint`, and `tsserver`.
+If you do not have these installed globally on your local machine, you'll need to do so before following the quick start.

+`go install golang.org/x/tools/gopls@latest`

+`npm install -g eslint`

+`npm install -g --save typescript`

 ## Quickstart for Mac

 1. `brew install neovim`